guettli/deadends-of-it/README.md

 Nagios was once the number 1 monitoring solution.
 Time has changed.
 I guess most people would not start to use it today if they could start from scratch.
 Here Nagios compared with Zabbix, PRTG, check_mk: https://trends.google.com/trends/explore?date=all&q=nagios,%2Fm%2F03c9jx,%2Fg%2F11bc5wdh4r,%2Fm%2F0h_9jxz .... or [Prometheus](https://prometheus.io/) from the CNCF.

+# Commercial Databases like Oracle, Sybase

+I would not use a commercial database like Oracle, Sybase, ... today.

 # Cloud computing / Virtualization

 ## XEN